DamianFekete/atlassian-sdk-docs/content/server/framework/atlassian-sdk/getting-started-tutorial-faq.md

 confluence_id: 43648385
 dac_edit_link: https://developer.atlassian.com/pages/editpage.action?cjm=wozere&pageId=43648385
 dac_view_link: https://developer.atlassian.com/pages/viewpage.action?cjm=wozere&pageId=43648385
+date: '2017-12-08'
+legacy_title: Getting Started Tutorial FAQ
 platform: server
 product: atlassian-sdk
 subcategory: faq
-title: Getting Started Tutorial Faq 43648385
+title: Getting started tutorial FAQ
 ---
 # Getting started tutorial FAQ

 Here you will find a list of Frequently Asked Questions about the '[Set up the Atlassian Plugin SDK and Build a Project](/server/framework/atlassian-sdk/set-up-the-atlassian-plugin-sdk-and-build-a-project)' Tutorial.

-# How do I check if Oracle Java SE Development Kit 8 (JDK) is installed?
+## How do I check if Oracle Java SE Development Kit 8 (JDK) is installed?

 You can check which version of JAVA you have installed on your system by opening a Terminal window and running the following command: